Attainable forms of intermediate dimensions: Intermediate dimensions and general bounds

 Of course, it suffices to show that $\mathcal{C}^s(\mathcal{U})\leq M$ for some constant $M$ not depending on $\delta$.

 We now prove the following general bound for subsets of $\R^d$.
-The proof is a modification of Banaji's bound \cite[Prop.~3.8]{ban2020} to also take into account the lower dimension of the set.
+The proof uses a similar strategy to the proof of the bound \cite[Theorem~3.5]{ban2020} for a more general family of dimensions known as the $\Phi$-intermediate dimensions.
 The idea behind the proof is as follows.
-We will to bound $\overline{\dim}_{\theta+\epsilon}F$ in terms of $\theta$, $\overline{\dim}_\theta F$, and the Assouad and lower dimensions of $F$.
+We will bound $\overline{\dim}_{\theta+\epsilon}F$ in terms of $\theta$, $\overline{\dim}_\theta F$, and the Assouad and lower dimensions of $F$.
 Given an optimal cover for $[\delta^{1/\theta},\delta]$, we want to convert this to a cover for the smaller range of scales $[\delta^{\beta/(\theta+\epsilon)},\delta^\beta]\subset[\delta^{1/\theta},\delta]$.
 We then use the Assouad dimension to replace the sets with large diameter with sets with smaller diameter (corresponding to the indices in $I_3$), and the lower dimension to optimally cover the sets with small diameter (corresponding to the indices in $I_1$).
 The remaining elements of the cover remain essentially the same.
 The parameter $\beta$ is chosen to optimize this process.

 In order to obtain bounds corresponding to the lower dimension, we find it convenient to use lower dimensions of measures.
 If $\mu$ is a Borel probability measure, the \defn{lower dimension} of $\mu$ is given by